 Investments in the People's Republic of China.
-Certain Accounts that invest in emerging market countries may invest in securities and instruments that are economically tied to the People's Republic of China ("PRC").
-In determining whether an instrument is economically tied to the PRC, PIMCO uses the criteria for determining whether an instrument is economically tied to an emerging market country as set forth above under "Emerging Markets Risk."
-In addition to the risks listed above under "Foreign Investment Risk," including those associated with investing in emerging markets, investing in the PRC presents additional risks.
-These additional risks include (without limitation): (a) inefficiencies resulting from erratic growth; (b) the unavailability of consistently-reliable economic data; (c) potentially high rates of inflation; (d) dependence on exports and international trade; (e) relatively high levels of asset price volatility; (f) potential shortage of liquidity and limited accessibility by foreign investors; (g) greater competition from regional economies; (h) fluctuations in currency exchange rates or currency devaluation by the PRC government or central bank, particularly in light of the relative lack of currency hedging instruments and controls on the ability to exchange local currency for U.S. dollars; (i) the relatively small size and absence of operating history of many PRC companies; (j) the developing nature of the legal and regulatory framework for securities markets, custody arrangements and commerce; and (k) uncertainty and potential changes with respect to the rules and regulations of market access programs through which such investments are made; (l) the commitment of the PRC government to continue with its economic reforms; and (m) PRC regulators may suspend trading in Chinese issuers (or permit such issuers to suspend trading) during market disruptions, and that such suspensions may be widespread.
-As a result of PRC regulatory requirements, and a lack of clarity in the laws and regulations, an Account may be limited in its ability to invest in securities or instruments tied to the PRC and/or may be required to liquidate its holdings in securities or instruments tied to the PRC.
-Under certain instances, such liquidations may result in losses for an Account.
-In addition, securities exchanges in the PRC typically have the right to suspend or limit trading in any security traded on the relevant exchange.
-The PRC government or relevant PRC regulators may also implement policies that may adversely affect the PRC financial markets.
-Such suspensions, limitations or policies may have a negative impact on the performance of an Account's investments.
-Although the PRC has experienced a relatively stable political environment in recent years, there is no guarantee that such stability will be maintained in the future.
+Certain Accounts may invest in securities and instruments that are economically tied to the People's Republic of China (excluding Hong Kong, Macau and Taiwan for the purpose of this disclosure, unless otherwise specified herein) ("PRC").
+Such investment may be made through various available market access programs.
+In addition to risks associated with investing in non-U.S. securities and in emerging markets, investing in the PRC presents other risks, including (without limitation): (a) inefficiencies resulting from erratic growth; (b) the unavailability of consistently-reliable economic or financial data; (c) potentially high rates of inflation; (d) dependence on exports and international trade including the risk of increased trade tariffs and embargoes; (e) relatively high levels of asset price volatility, suspension risk and difficulties in settlement of securities; (f) potential shortage of liquidity and limited accessibility by foreign investors; (g) greater competition from regional economies and territorial and other disputes with other countries; (h) fluctuations in currency exchange rates or currency devaluation by the PRC government or central bank, particularly in light of the relative lack of currency hedging instruments and controls on the ability to exchange local currency for U.S. dollars; (i) the relatively small size and absence of operating history of many PRC companies; (j) the developing nature of the legal and regulatory framework for securities markets, custody arrangements and commerce; (k) uncertainty and potential changes with respect to the rules and regulations of the FII program and other market access programs through which such investments are made; (l) the commitment of the PRC government to continue with its economic reforms; (m) increasing restrictions on private property ownership; (n) Chinese regulators may suspend trading in Chinese issuers (or permit such issuers to suspend trading) during market disruptions, and that such suspensions may be widespread and increase the risk of market manipulation; (o) risks associated with greater governmental control and investment in the economy; (p) risks associated with potential conflicts with Taiwan; (q); different regulatory and audit requirements related to the quality of financial statements of Chinese issuers; (r) limitations on the ability to inspect the quality of audits performed in China, particularly the Public Company Accounting Oversight Board's ("PCAOB") lack of access to inspect PCAOB-registered accounting firms in China which could result in the failure to disclose certain material information; (s) limitations on the ability of U.S. authorities to enforce actions against non-U.S. companies and non-U.S. persons; (t) limitations on the rights and remedies of investors as a matter of law, and financial intermediaries/infrastructures that are located in the PRC or otherwise subject to PRC laws and/or regulations.